kevinfarrugia/react-recipes/README.md

 [This repository](https://github.com/danburzo/react-recipes/) contains some tried-and-tested ways to work with React, along with in-depth explanations of how certain aspects of the library work.

 It assumes _some_ prior knowledge of React (hopefully I'll be able to include introductory articles at some point), and that you use [JSX](https://reactjs.org/docs/introducing-jsx.html) and Fancy Javascript, such as classes and modules.
 These features require a bit of initial setup.
-Although they're widely touted as _not necessary_, forgoing JSX and ES6 modules is a... less-than-stellar development experience; instead, see [Setting up shop](./recipes/setting-up-shop.md) for a quick way to get started on a React project with all the goodness.
+Although they're _not actually necessary_, forgoing JSX and ES6 modules is a less-than-stellar development experience; instead, see [Setting up shop](./recipes/setting-up-shop.md) for a quick way to get started on a React project with all the goodness.

 I try to stick to the plain React API.
 Some articles do however point to useful libraries and tools when they're easy to pick up on and don't introduce too many new concepts.

-It also doesn't cover React style (naming, indentation, et cetera).
-If that is your thing, feel free to peruse the [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react).
+It rarely touches on React style such as naming, indentation, et cetera.
+You can enforce a consistent style in your project with [Prettier](https://prettier.io/), and supplement it with the [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react).

 Finally, but most importantly, these articles [reflect my current understanding](https://github.com/danburzo/as-we-learn) of how React works.
 While I strive to get the clearest picture possible, some aspects may still be inaccurate, out of date, or generally Bad Ideas.
-Sorry about that!
-I'm trying my best.
+Sorry about that — I'm trying my best.
 If you spot any errors or dubious claims, please let me know by filing an issue or a pull request.

 ## Table of contents